The maximum distinctness of physical systems: Distinct events in spacetime

 \subsection{Distinctness defines relativistic energy}

-We consider only bounds in flat spacetime (\cf\cite{lloyd-nature,brown}), where equivalence of relativistic quantum field theory to unitary evolution in Hilbert space---the case we have analyzed---is well accepted~\cite{weinberg}.
-Equivalence is easily demonstrated for field theories restricted to a finite range of energies~\cite{duncan}; particles with arbitrarily small energies are undetectable, and our standard field theories are not effective descriptions at arbitrarily large energies.
-This equivalence is also supported by accurate predictions made using finite-lattice models of fields~\cite{qsim,succi-book,yepez-path}.
+We consider only bounds in flat spacetime (\cf\cite{lloyd-nature,brown}), where equivalence of relativistic quantum field theory to unitary evolution in a Hilbert space with a finite \mbox{number} of degrees of freedom---the case we have analyzed---is well established~\cite{weinberg}.
+This equivalence is easily demonstrated if spatial resolution is assumed to be finite and the total size of the system is also assumed finite.
+These assumptions seem unavoidable for quantum field theory to be well defined mathematically~\cite{duncan} and they underlie the use of finite lattice models of fields---which make \mbox{accurate} and systematically improvable predictions~\cite{creutz}.

-In flat spacetime, the relativistic ground state {(the \em physical vacuum}) must have energy zero; this is required by frame invariance~\cite{wightman,wald,ranard-vac,vacuum-note}.
-Within any system, only energy above its ground state can cause distinct change, so relativistic energy $E$ in any frame is the total energy that can cause distinct change.
-For evolution that traverses many distinct states, with $E_0=0$, \eqn{etau} becomes $1/\tau \le 2 E/h$.
+Now, in flat spacetime, the relativistic ground state (\textit{the physical vacuum}) must have energy zero.
+This is required by frame invariance~\cite{wightman,wald}.
+As we have seen, only energy above the ground state can cause distinct change within a quantum system, so average relativistic energy $E$ in any frame is the total energy that can cause distinct change.
+For an evolution that traverses many distinct states, with $E_0=0$, \eqn{etau} becomes $1/\tau \le 2 E/h$.
 In natural units with $h=2$, this is simply

 {\em Total relativistic energy $E$ is the maximum average rate of distinct state change in a frame, so $E\ps\T$ is the maximum number of distinct events possible in time $\T$}.